Tuesday, July 4, 2023

 1) When a person of color (POC) is nice to you, how do you treat them in return?

-2) After a date or two with a POC, who killed off the potential?
-You or the POC.
+2) After a date or two with a POC, who killed off the potential for future dates?
+You or the other guy?

 3) Have you ever taken a risk and made yourself emotionally vulnerable around a POC?